serlo/infrastructure-env-production/README.md

 ## Deployment process for production

 The deployment of infrastructure code or new app versions into production has to be reviewed by the infrastructure unit.

-Therefore please open a new **pull request** into master.
+Therefore please open a new **pull request** into main.